PROJECT · TOK0 / FIELD COMPRESSION UNIT

 commands = ["string", ...]

-# Stage 1 (always applied automatically).
+# Stage 1 (always applied).
 No config needed.

 # strip_ansi: built-in.